skullface/perf-review-szn/README.md

 - Other nice things people have said about you
 - Company Changelog and blog posts

 Try to first list everything you recall off the top of your head without looking anything up.
-Then, go back to find the gaps.
+Then, go back to fill in the blanks.

 ### Step 2.
 Metrics/Impact